 Occasionally non-profit program providers elect to rely on the public transit agencies to operate their transportation programs, which in some instances they must provide under contract terms with state or federal funders.
-As an example, the Advocate BroMenn Adult Day program, which had been using IDOT-sourced vehicles to operate its program in conjunction with Connect Transit paratransit, has in recent years contracted with SHOW BUS to operate its program.
+As an example, the Advocate BroMenn Adult Day program, which had been using IDOT-sourced vehicles to operate its program in conjunction with Connect Transit paratransit, in recent years contracted with SHOW BUS to operate its program.
 This has allowed the program to expand its catchment area throughout McLean County and expanded the number of clients it can serve.
-When this relationship was initiated, IDOT vehicles awarded to Advocate were made available to SHOW BUS to facilitate program delivery.